lorenzo-stoakes/linux-vm-notes/sections/trans-huge-pages.md

   specify that the final physical page they refer to is larger than the standard page size.

+* This functionality transparently converts processes' pages to huge pages where it makes sense to do so, without userland being aware or needing to take any action whatsoever.

 ## Huge Pages

 * On x86 the standard page size is 4KiB, huge pages are 2MiB and 'gigantic'